MESH-Research/Pilcrow/docs/contributing/README.md

 ::: tip In summary

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of:

+* age
+* body size
+* disability
+* education
+* ethnicity
+* gender identity and expression
+* level of experience
+* nationality
+* personal appearance
+* race
+* religion
+* sex characteristics
+* sexual identity and orientation
+* socio-economic status
 :::

 The full text of out Code of Conduct is available in our repository: <https://github.com/MESH-Research/CCR/blob/master/CODE_OF_CONDUCT.md>